Packing your bags

 Check your airline’s baggage rules and:

-- always pack spare batteries and power banks in your carry-on luggage
+• always take spare batteries and power banks with you in the cabin

 If you’re sending goods by air, you must: